KJ234/KJ-portfolio/README.md

 * Images will lead you the application  on the same webpage.
 * I have tried to make the webpage more responsive using the @ media screen - some difficulties using this.

+## Difficulties

+* The dsesign of the page was quite difficult - when starting to create my own application it was hard to find what to do and where to place everyhting.
+* Getting alot of the information to be inline such as the placeholder images.
+* Making the webpage be more responsive for example everything is stacked below one another when shortening the screen.

 ## The project

 This project was to create my own website - which happens to be a portfolio that will showcase all my work.
 See the below image.
+The portfolio does show some upcoming projects on the page.

+## Installation

+The website has been published using GitHub - all you need to do is follow the link below to access the website.